algolia/algoliasearch-client-ruby/README.md

 ## ❓ Troubleshooting

 Encountering an issue?
 Before reaching out to support, we recommend heading to our [FAQ](https://www.algolia.com/doc/api-client/troubleshooting/faq/ruby/) where you will find answers for the most common issues and gotchas with the client.

+## Upgrade from V1 to V2

+If you were using the v1 and wish to update to v2, please follow our [Upgrade Guide](upgrade_guide.md)

 ## 📄 License